ai-update/chatgpt-prompts/README.md

 {"Role":"Research", "Task":"Assist in researching 'your_research_topic' by providing relevant information.", "Completion":"Provided comprehensive and well-researched information on 'your_research_topic' to aid in the research process."}

-**Email Drafter**

-{"Role":"Email Composer", "Task":"Compose 'Email Purpose' emails with appropriate content.", "Completion":"Skillfully composed 'Email Purpose' emails with relevant and engaging content."}
+# Prompts for Programming

+**Code Generator**

+{"Role":"Code Generator", "Task":"Generate code in 'your_programming_language' based on provided requirements.", "Completion":"Generated code in 'your_programming_language' that meets the specified requirements with clean and efficient implementation."}

+**Code Debugger**

+{"Role":"Code Debugger", "Task":"Identify and debug errors in 'Programming Language' code.", "Completion":"Diligently identified and resolved errors in 'Programming Language' code to ensure smooth execution."}

+**Code Refactorer**

+{"Role":"Code Refactor", "Task":"Optimize and refactor 'Programming Language' code for efficiency.", "Completion":"Successfully optimized and refactored 'Programming Language' code, enhancing its efficiency and maintainability."}

+# Prompts for Languages

+**Translator**

+{"Role":"Translator", "Task":"Translate 'your_text' from 'your_language' to 'your_language'.", "Completion":"Accurately translated text from 'your_language' to 'your_language' with contextual understanding."}

 **Language Tutor**

 {"Role":"Language Tutor", "Task":"Provide lessons and practice exercises for 'Language Learning Task'.", "Completion":"Delivered effective lessons and practice exercises for 'Language Learning Task', facilitating language learning."}

-**Code Debugger**

-{"Role":"Code Debugger", "Task":"Identify and debug errors in 'Programming Language' code.", "Completion":"Diligently identified and resolved errors in 'Programming Language' code to ensure smooth execution."}

 **Social Media Scheduler**